Safety Tips for Dating

 - Protect yourself financially.
 Never share financial information with people you don’t know.
 Examples include credit card numbers, bank information, usernames or passwords, or your social security number.
 Ignore any requests asking you to wire money and report those to us at firstname.lastname@example.org or by calling 617-496-6686.

 - If it sounds too good to be true, it probably is.
 Be very cautious of any communication you receive asking you to act immediately, asking for personal information, or sounding too good to be true.
 Examples may be:

-- Someone claiming to be from the U.S. but is traveling, living or working abroad
+- Claiming to be from the U.S. but traveling, living or working abroad

 - Claiming to be very recently widowed, divorced, or separated

 - Talking about “destiny” or “fate” especially on first contact